nigelawj/MMALNet-RandAug/README.md

 			- Predict `car_model` - set to 431
 			- Multi-Task Learning on both `car_model` and `car_make` - set to a tuple of (431, 75), with (`car_model`, `car_make`)

-5. Run `python train.py` to commence training
+5. Run `python tuning.py` to commence training
+	- Train dataset will be split into training and validation sets (80:20), and Stratified K-Folds is performed for k=5
+		- To be used for hyperparameter tuning or evaluating model modifications
 	- During training, the `tensorboardx` log file and epoch checkpoints will be saved in their respective folds' directories
 	- `tensorboardx` log files can be viewed via `tensorboard`

+6. Run `python train.py` to train finalised model
+	- Training and testing will be performed on the original (50:50) data split

 ### Testing MMALNet
 1. Ensure variables are set properly in `test.py`